Where does a dead whale go? After death, if the carcass ends up on a beach, it plays an important role in its surrounding terrestrial ecosystem.

 Tides and weather are the keys to whether we have can conduct a successful bird survey.
 Tides are predictable; the weather has been anything but this year.

 We haven’t had quite the cold weather we usually get but the wind has been remorselessly beating up Washington and playing havoc with our attempts to get to our beach for a COASST survey

 I really don’t want to think about the number of miles or the total elevation lost and gained that were traveled to find our first bird but it finally paid off with the discovery of our first bird (and second) to document for the volunteer COASST program.

-The trail was heavily overgrown compared to our first trip out in early May.
-I felt Theresa’s absence like a weight on my back.
 Bending down for a better look I saw yet another bit of cougar scat.
-Unlike the previous trip this was obviously not fresh but that didn’t keep my head from constantly swiveling as I started up the trail to Scott’s Bluff.
+It wasn't fresh but that didn’t keep my head from constantly swiveling as I started up the trail to Scott’s Bluff.

-Looking toward the northwest I observed the dark clouds with a deep suspicion.
+Looking toward the northwest I observed the dark clouds with deep suspicion.
 Last time we attempted to conduct a bird survey on Toleak Beach we were hammered by wind and rain.
-I double checked the forecast.
-Saturday had a much better forecast but today the tides were better.
-A bit of a gamble -- which way to choose?

 As I was crawling through the rain slick log jam, I thought, “This can’t be the rain I’m feeling, it can’t be raining that hard, the surf must be dumping on the logs”!
 Well, it was both.
 And that was in direct competition with all the noise.
 This time the battle was between the wind in the tree tops and the dumping surf.
 Was I on Toleak Beach or an alien world.?